cloudsponge/better-sharing-wp/readme.txt

 Better Sharing includes everything your site needs to create user-friendly sharing functionality that is essential for viral growth in today's online market.

-* Allow your users to copy a hyperlink of your choice to their clipboard for quick and easy sharing anywhere that\'s convenient for them.
+* Allow your users to copy a hyperlink of your choice to their clipboard for quick and easy sharing anywhere that's convenient for them.
 * Provide a "Share via Email" form on any page that allows your users to input a comma-separated list of email recipients with whom they would like to share your hyperlink.
 * Optionally enable the CloudSponge Contact Picker to allow your users to select contacts directly from their address books rather than typing email addresses manually.
 * Display pre-filled social media sharing buttons to make it easy for your users to share your hyperlink on their favorite social platforms.